-Within four to six weeks of your wedding (I personally strive for 2-3 weeks but in the contract it states four to six weeks), I send you a download code which gives you full access to your photographs online.
-In your private-online gallery, you can download and share.
+Within eight to ten weeks of your wedding (I personally strive for four - six weeks but in the contract it states eight to ten weeks).
+I will then send you a download code which gives you full access to your photographs online.
+In your private-online gallery, you can download and share your images.
 The gallery is password-protected and there are no watermarks or logos.

 2. Do we get all of the photographs taken?

 Absolutely!
 The only photographs I do not deliver is the mid-blinking, blurry, repeats or unflattering photos that I KNOW you will not want to have.
 My average delivery is 650 to 800 photographs but I do not put a cap on how many, it really just depends on the size and duration I am there for.

 3. We want to edit our photos...
 Can we have the RAW files?

 I do not send you any RAW (unedited) photographs – you are hiring me for my creative eye & editing style and trust that I send all the right ones.
 My comprehensive, quality coverage and experience photographing weddings ensures you leave with a story that speaks for itself.

 4. How do we secure our date with you & what do you accept for payment?

 I will send you a contract to be signed.
 Once signed, and a 50% retainer is made - your booked!
 The remaining balance is due 30 days before the wedding.

 I accept E-Transfer (most-preferred), Cash and Certified Cheque.
 Payment plan are available free of charge!

 5. How far in advance do you book?